 So, where do you start?

 First and foremost, it’s important to find a great online, virtual experience that fits with your specific daily routine.
-Unfortunately, during lockdown, yoga classes are not available in-person, but online resources are abundant.
+If you can’t find classes near you, online resources are abundant.
 Maybe it’s a live class that streams at the same time every day or possibly an app that you can activate at any time given a hectic schedule.
 Check out the next section for some current online or virtual yoga options!

 Next, get familiar with the best poses known to target those muscles and parts of the body associated with migraines.
 If you’re a novice when it comes to yoga, try getting comfortable with these three classic yoga poses as your baseline before moving into anything more difficult.